-This document “INVESTIGATOR MANUAL” is designed to guide you through policies, procedures and resources related to the conduct of Human Research that are specific to University of Maryland Baltimore.
-All human research related activities must be in full compliance with current UMB HRPP and IRB policies and procedures while maintaining compliance with the Federal regulations and assuring the protection of human research participants.
+This document “INVESTIGATOR MANUAL” is designed to guide you through policies, procedures, and resources related to the conduct of human research that are specific to the University of Maryland, Baltimore.
+All human research-related activities must be in full compliance with current UMB HRPP and IRB policies and procedures while maintaining compliance with federal regulations and assuring the protection of human research participants.

-General information regarding Human Research protections and relevant federal regulations and guidance is incorporated into the required human protections training.
-For additional information, see below: “What training does my staff and I need in order to conduct Human Research?”
+General information regarding human research protections and relevant federal regulations and guidance is incorporated into the required human protections training.
+For additional information, see below: "What training do my staff and I need in order to conduct Human Research?”

-This organization’s Human Research Protection Program (HRPP) is a comprehensive system to ensure the protection of the rights and welfare of participants in Human Research.
-The Human Research Protection Program is based on all the individuals in this organization along with key individuals and committees fulfilling their roles and responsibilities described in this plan.
-Please refer to: HRPP Plan
+This organization’s Human Research Protection Program (HRPP) is a comprehensive system to ensure the protection of the rights and welfare of participants in human research.
+The HRPP is based on all the individuals in this organization along with key individuals and committees fulfilling their roles and responsibilities described in this plan.
+Please refer to HRPP Plan

-The UMB HRPP maintains a current Federalwide Assurance (FWA Update) (UMB signed Assurance Document) which obligates the Institution to uphold ethical principles and is applicable whenever research is conducted or supported by any U.S. federal department or agency that has adopted the U.S. Federal policy for the Protection of Human Subjects (also known as the Common Rule), unless exempt.
+The UMB HRPP maintains a current Federalwide Assurance (FWA Update 12.2017) (UMB-signed assurance document) that obligates the institution to uphold ethical principles and is applicable whenever research is conducted or supported by any U.S. federal department or agency that has adopted the U.S. Federal Policy for the Protection of Human Subjects (also known as the Common Rule), unless exempt.